SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 ##### MLP: *Multilayer Perceptron Neural Networks*
 - Just a feed forward network, but with hidden layers.
+Pretty ambiguous term, left relatively ambiguous in the paper.
+-